-particular in the physical infrastructure used for the provision of high-speed electronic communications services.
+- 5.22 Ofcom are also required to take into account the impact of access on the infrastructure operator's business plan.
+If the infrastructure operator claims that any such impacts exist, Ofcom will consider whether and if so, to what extent the access price should compensate the infrastructure operator for these impacts.
+In particular, consideration will be given to whether access undermines the infrastructure operator's fair opportunity to recover its costs. - 5.23 There are various ways in which access could have an impact on an infrastructure operator's business plan. - 5.24 ATI Regulation 16 requires Ofcom to take into account the impact of access on the operator's business plan, including the investments made by the operator, in particular in the physical infrastructure used for the provision of high-speed electronic communications services.
 For example, an infrastructure operator which is also a network provider may face greater downstream competition as a result of granting access, which could reduce the profitability of the investment in the physical infrastructure in a way that undermines its viability.

-- 5.24 While ATI Regulation 16 refers to the impact of access on the operator's business plan, it does not specifically identify types of impact beyond those in the physical infrastructure used for the provision of high-speed electronic communications services.
+Therefore, Ofcom considers that the price of access should ensure that the viability of investments in physical infrastructure is not undermined. - 5.25 While ATI Regulation 16 refers to the impact of access on the operator's business plan, it does not specifically identify types of impact beyond those in the physical infrastructure used for the provision of high-speed electronic communications services.
 Ofcom will consider the relevance of other impacts in the context of specific disputes.
 We expect that this will typically arise in cases where the infrastructure operator is a network provider.
-For example, greater downstream competition may have an impact on an infrastructure operator's ability to recover its investments in something other than the physical infrastructure to which access is provided. - 5.25 Ofcom recognises that there may be circumstances where access to infrastructure which is not operated by a network provider could have an impact on the infrastructure operator's business plan that may need to be compensated for in the access price.
-For example, in circumstances where the infrastructure operator could demonstrate plans to use the relevant infrastructure itself, while it would be entitled to refuse access (see paragraphs 5.29-5.31), it may instead be willing to offer access if the price reflects the impact on its own plans to use the relevant infrastructure. - 5.26 In evaluating any relevant impacts on the infrastructure operator's business plan, Ofcom will have regard to the factors set out in Recital 19 to the Directive (set out in footnote 20). - 5.27 Where the infrastructure operator claims that access will have an impact on its business plan, Ofcom would expect it to be able to provide evidence to support this claim.
+For example, greater downstream competition may have an impact on an infrastructure operator's ability to recover its investments in something other than the physical infrastructure to which access is provided. - 5.26 Ofcom recognises that there may be circumstances where access to non-telecoms infrastructure23 could have an impact on the infrastructure operator's business plan that may need to be compensated for in the access price.
+For example, in circumstances where the infrastructure operator could demonstrate plans to use the relevant infrastructure itself, while it would be entitled to refuse access (see paragraphs 5.30-5.32), it may instead be willing to offer access if the price reflects the impact on its own plans to use the relevant infrastructure. - 5.27 In evaluating any relevant impacts on the infrastructure operator's business plan, Ofcom will have regard to the factors set out in Recital 19 to the Directive (set out in footnote 21). - 5.28 Where the infrastructure operator claims that access will have an impact on its business plan, Ofcom would expect it to be able to provide evidence to support this claim.
 For example, where the claim is that access will impact the economic viability of an investment, this evidence might include business plans underpinning the investment, as well as information on the potential scale of the impact and the likelihood that this will materialise.
 We are less likely to take into account impacts that are not sufficiently evidenced.